 Whether you’re a homeowner or renting, there are plenty of savvy storage solutions to maximize your space, and make your kitchen more enjoyable.
 In fact, knowing how to declutter your kitchen can make all the difference in making a small room look bigger.
 So if you want to make the most out of your small kitchen, here are 7 ways to double the space.

 If you have too many pots, these 7 space-saving ways to organize pots and pans can help, and you might want to know these 7 space-saving hacks to organize kitchen cabinets to make tasks far easier and quicker.
-Alternatively, these are 7 hacks to make a small bedroom look bigger.

 1. Floating shelves